Visvesvaraya Industrial and Technological Museum

-The Visvesvaraya Industrial and Technological Museum (VITM), Bangalore, India, a constituent unit of the National Council of Science Museums (NCSM), Ministry of Culture, Government of India, was established in memory of Bharat Ratna Sir M. Visvesvaraya.
-The 4000 m2 building was constructed in Cubbon Park, and was inaugurated by the first Prime Minister of India, Pandit Jawaharlal Nehru, on 14 July 1962.
+The Visvesvaraya Industrial and Technological Museum (VITM), Bangalore, India, a constituent unit of the National Council of Science Museums (NCSM), Ministry of Culture, Government of India, was established in memory of Sir M. Visvesvaraya.
+The 4000 m2 building was constructed in Cubbon Park, and was inaugurated by the first Prime Minister of India, Pandit Jawaharlal Nehru, on July 14, 1962.
 The museum displays industrial products, scientific models and engines.

 History

-Honoring Bharat Ratna Sir M Visvesvaraya, the All India Manufacturers Organization and Mysore State Board decided to create a science and technology museum in Bangalore.
+Honoring Sir M. Visvesvaraya, the All India Manufacturers Organization and Mysore State Board decided to create a science and technology museum in Bangalore.
 The foundation stone was laid by Shri B. D. Jatti, Chief Minister of Mysore, on 15 September 1958.
 The Visvesvaraya Industrial Museum Society (VIMS) came to be registered as the nodal agency in order to pool resources from various industrial houses.
-It was inaugurated by the first Prime Minister of India, Pandit Jawaharlal Nehru, on 14 July 1962.
+It was inaugurated by the first Prime Minister of India, Pandit Jawaharlal Nehru, on July 14, 1962.

-The first exhibition, 'Electricity', was opened to the public on 27 July 1965.
+The first exhibition, 'Electricity', was opened to the public on July 27, 1965.

 In the year 1970, VITM launched the Mobile/Moving Science Exhibition (MSE) with 24 participatory exhibits mounted on a bus.
 The MSE Bus travels throughout Southern India.

 In 1978, many science museums, including VITM, parted from CSIR and were brought under a newly formed society registered on 4 April 1978 as National Council of Science Museums (NCSM).
 In 1979 an extension was added to the building, increasing the total area of the museum to 6900 m2.

-NCSM set up three additional science centers at Gulbarga (Karnataka) in 1984, Tirunelveli (Tamil Nadu) in 1987, Tirupati (Andhra Pradesh)in 1993 and at Kozhikode, Kerala in 1997, which are functioning under the direct administrative control of VITM.
+NCSM set up four additional science centers at Gulbarga (Karnataka) in 1984, Tirunelveli (Tamil Nadu) in 1987, Tirupati (Andhra Pradesh)in 1993 and at Kozhikode, Kerala in 1997, which are functioning under the direct administrative control of VITM.
 Thus, VITM has become the southern zone headquarters of NCSM.

 The museum attracts nearly one million visitors a year, and is open on all days (except Deepavali and Ganesha Chathurthi) from 09:30 to 18:00.